Pixmill-Gmbh/modx-docker/README.md

 Open http://127.0.0.1:8080 - you will see the MODX website.

-Your frontend assets are in the `NewProject/assets` directory, handled by Webpack in development mode.
+Your frontend assets are in the `NewProject/assets` directory, handled by Vite in development mode.
 When you change files, frontend will rebuild assets and reload.

 If you want to change something in MODX, feel free to go to the `/manager` using login `admin` and password `adminadmin`.